Why Ethical Link Building Is Key to SEO Success

 White Hat SEO and Ethical Link Building

 The main difference between White Hat SEO and Black Hat SEO is the marketer's approach - one is concerned with the user experience and longevity, while the other is concerned with SERPs and short-term gains.
-If you focus exclusively on how your page ranks on a search engine, you are taking the wrong SEO approach.
-You must remain focused on your user experience, so that once your ethical White Hat SEO yields you the clicks you worked so hard for, you don't immediately drive users away.
+If you focus exclusively on how your page ranks on a search engine, you take the wrong SEO approach.
+You must remain focused on your user experience so that once your ethical White Hat SEO yields you the clicks you worked so hard for, you don't immediately drive users away.